omkarcloud/google-maps-scraper/README.md

 ### ❓ How can I get Email, LinkedIn, Facebook, Twitter, etc. of the places?

-While our Google Maps Scraper provides unlimited places with 40+ data points, you may optionally want to use our Website Contact Scraper Addon to get LinkedIn, Facebook, Twitter, and other contact information for the results.
+While our Google Maps Extractor provides unlimited places with 40+ data points, you may optionally want to use our Website Contact Extractor Addon to get LinkedIn, Facebook, Twitter, and other contact information for the results.

 These details help you reach out to business owners more effectively.

 The data quality is excellent.
-Kindly follow these steps to use the Website Contact Scraper Addon:
+Kindly follow these steps to use the Website Contact Extractor Addon:

 1. Sign up on RapidAPI by visiting [this link](https://rapidapi.com/auth/sign-up).